 Construction of infrastructure will occur throughout the Project site.
-While infrastructure is being constructed, the primary equipment that will be used include approximately four excavators, four dozers, three loaders, triaxle trucks delivering materials, and during a portion of the phase, a paver and concrete trucks.
+While infrastructure is being constructed, the primary equipment that will be used includes approximately four excavators, four dozers, three loaders, triaxle trucks delivering materials, and during a portion of the phase, a paver, and concrete trucks.
 Blasting is not anticipated at this time.

-Applicable use factors for long-term average sound levels were selected based on typical equipment used for construction of similar type, size, and scope.
-Given the general scope of the development site, these include trucks, excavators, loaders, cranes, etc. The use factor was implemented according to RCNM (Roadway

-Construction Noise Manual).
-The purpose of use factor is to take into account that construction equipment will not be used every minute of every day, so it weights sound emissions by an estimated typical operating time.
+Applicable use-factors for calculating long-term average sound levels were selected based on the typical equipment used for construction of similar type, size, and scope.
+Given the general scope of the development site, these include trucks, excavators, loaders, cranes, etc. The use-factor was implemented according to the RCNM (Roadway Construction Noise Manual).
+The purpose of the use-factor is to take into account that construction equipment will not be used every minute of every day, so it weights sound emissions by an estimated typical operating time.
 As an example, the use factor of a Dozer is 40%.
 Since the construction day is about 12 hours (720 minutes), it would be assumed to operate for 4.8 hours or 288 minutes per day.
-Use factors are relevant when calculating longer term L{eq} sound levels, such as are shown in Figure 2 tthrough 13, but is not used for short term maximum sound levels, such as is found in Table 3.
-For assessing the Town of Dewitt sound level limit, the L{max} sound level modeling results should be used.
+Use factors are relevant when calculating the longer term $L{eq}$ , such as are shown in Figure 2 through 13, but is not used for short term maximum sound levels, such as is found in Table 3.
+For assessing the Town of Dewitt sound level limit, the $L{max}$ sound modeling results should be used.
+For assessing the NYSDEC limit of ambient + 6 dB, $L{eq}$ modeling results should be used.